Sleepytale Logo

 What are the best toddler toys in 2026?

 The best toddler toys are open ended and grow with your child, like building blocks and magnetic tiles, pretend play sets, wooden puzzles and shape sorters, ride on and push toys, and art supplies.
 Toys that let a toddler lead the play hold attention far longer than ones that do the entertaining.
-For the calm end of the day, a bedtime companion like Sleepytale rounds out the mix, since play toys energize and bedtime needs the opposite.
+The quieter parts of the day are a different job, and an AI friend like Sleepytale rounds out the mix there, with Cleo making personalized stories, lullabies, rhymes, and little lessons whenever your toddler wants company.

 What toys are best for toddler development?